algosup/2023-2024-project-3-virtual-processor-team-3/Documents/TechnicalSpecifications.md

     "HLT"
     };
 ```
-Has to how to detect instructions we are using this function:
+As to how to detect instructions we are using this function:

 ```c
 /**